sergeynordicresults/sergeynordicresults.github.io/universe.md

 <img src="https://user-images.githubusercontent.com/7573215/234642024-21383504-f47e-44c1-b8b8-5d8c9ed15684.jpg" width="200" alt="rules"/>

-Eliezer Yudkowsky "Growth stories": The "game of life" universe is Turing complete.
+Eliezer Yudkowsky "Growth stories":
+- The "game of life" universe is Turing complete.
 It means self conscious beings can appear there too.
-Do you think the prayings of these 2D humans work?
-Do you think there is a god that will kill the bad 2D Chinghiz Khan that tortures 2D people and still has lot of money?
-Do You think they have an afterlife after death?
+- Do you think the prayings of these 2D humans work?
+- Do you think there is a god that will kill the bad 2D Chinghiz Khan that tortures 2D people and still has lot of money?
+- Do You think they have an afterlife after death?
+- Do You think they can reach the Budda enlightment?
+Budda was a lier, charlatan!